Razor 1911: Return

 On June 22, 2006, Razor 1911 started releasing games again.
 They have been releasing games fairly consistently ever since, and as of 2010 are among the most prolific groups at cracking new releases.

 On April 1, 2011, Razor 1911 "cracked" the TV show 101% on the French TV channel Nolife, inducing many unwanted "bugs" and behaviors in the show.
 While this was a joke, the intro contained a real code giving unlimited access to the paid replay service for one day.

 On April 22, 2011, Razor 1911's demo division won the public choice award during the Scene.org Awards ceremony at The Gathering for their 64k intro "Insert No Coins" coded by Rez with music from Dubmood.

 Members

-Dycus, a member of Razor 1911, died of cancer in 2012.
+Dycus, a member of Razor 1911, died of throat cancer in 2012.